-After pressing the Enter key, you can see the result in the cell: the sum of the cells B2 through B4.
+After pressing the Enter key, you will see the result in the cell: the sum of the cells B2 to B4.

-PlanMaker knows a whole range of calculation functions - and one of them is SUM.
-The SUM function calculates the sum of the values that your formula references.
-The expression in parentheses after the function name tells PlanMaker where to start and stop totaling.
+PlanMaker has a whole range of computational functions - and one of them is SUM.
+As its name suggests, the SUM function calculates the sum of the relevant values.
+The expression in parentheses after the function name tells PlanMaker where to start and stop summing.

 You have directed PlanMaker to start adding in cell B2 and stop in cell B4.
-In this case, only the number of B3 is in between, but the SUM function would also work with a larger range, such as B2:B123.
+In this case, only the number in B3 is in between, but the SUM function would also work with a larger range, such as B2:B123.

-The notation StartingCell:EndingCell can also be used when both row and column changes.
-If, for example, you enter B2 as the starting cell and C4 as the ending cell, these two coordinates form the corners of a rectangle.
-The formula =SUM(B2:C4) would sum all numbers contained within this rectangle.
+The notation Start cell:End cell also works across rows and columns.
+If, for example, you enter B2 as the start cell and C4 as the end cell, these two coordinates in the worksheet form the corners of a rectangle.
+The formula =SUM(B2:C4) would thus sum all numbers included within this rectangle.